MohamedKhalifa1/MalariaDetection/README.md

 ## Models

-1. **Sequential Model**: The Sequential approach is implemented in `malaria_classifiactionm.ipynb`.
+1. **Sequential Model**: The Sequential approach is implemented in `malaria_classifiaction.ipynb`.
 This file contains the code for building, training, and evaluating the Sequential CNN model for malaria detection.

-2. **Functional API Model**: The Functional API approach is implemented in `functional-api-malaria.ipynb`.
+2. **Functional API Model**: The Functional API approach is implemented in `functional_api_malaria.ipynb`.
 This file contains the code for building, training, and evaluating the Functional API CNN model for malaria detection.

 3. **Subclassing Model**: The Subclassing approach is implemented in `subclassing_model.ipynb`.
 This file contains the code for building, training, and evaluating the Subclassing CNN model for malaria detection.